 Additional reinforcement of COVID-19 health and safety protocols included safety messages and signage throughout each facility.
 The signage provides reminders to adhere to the protocols and of the importance of physical distancing, wearing face coverings, handwashing, personal hygiene, and the location of safety supplies.
 All facilities are stocked with additional supplies, including disposable face coverings, tissues, and hand sanitizer.
 Water distribution systems and heaters are proactively monitored and maintained with new replacement filters.
-Systems have been serviced, and new filters with higher filtration levels have been installed.
-Air circulation has also been optimized to maximum capacity.
+Heating and cooling systems have been serviced, and new filters with higher filtration levels have been installed.
+Air circulation has also been optimized and fully serviced.
 Lastly, enhanced daily cleaning protocols are in use at every occupied facility, including our bases and branch offices.
 Each location is stocked with additional supplies to clean individual workstations and equipment.

 In 2020 and 2021, approximately 50% of the SoCalGas workforce worked in a home-based environment while adjusting to new health and safety protocols.
-SoCalGas continuously monitors Federal, State, and local agencies for any updates or changes to pandemic guidelines.
+In 2022, with purposeful safeguards in place, SoCalGas introduced a hybrid model for its workforce.
+SoCalGas continuously monitors federal, state, and local agencies for any updates or changes to pandemic guidelines.